I’ve decided it’s time to leave this place and start anew somewhere else. The people here, on the Gold Coast, are just too crazy mean.

 To the world, say, to Centrelink or the tax department and a G.P., you are unemployed, not working, not earning, and unwell.
 And to the spiritual-six-figure crowd, you are unaligned, out of balance, dissonant, and waiting for a wake-up call.
 While to the oneness of all that is which accepts, allows and appreciates all as perfect, you are simply present.
 It makes no difference how it looks or how it feels.
 It just is.
 And that’s how it makes sense to me.

-It’s how it made sense to me when I was earning lots of money and seeing lots of clients, and it’s how it makes sense to me when it seems like I’m doing neither of things… I don’t need those things to tell me what I believe.
+It’s how it made sense to me when I was earning lots of money and seeing lots of clients, and it’s how it makes sense to me when it seems like I’m doing neither of these things… I don’t need those things to tell me what I believe.
 I don’t rely on evidence – like money and energy – to prove to me that the universe is perfect.
 Those conditions are not bad, they’re just what is.
 Those experiences aren’t a sign of imbalance or an indication to do something differently, they’re just what is.
 The same way they’ve always been.

 If I Was Different